EVM Instructions

 The following code will not function correctly because the compiler is not aware of the bytecode beforehand:

 Unfortunately, it's impossible to differentiate between the above cases during compile-time.
-As a result, we strongly recommend including tests for any factory that deploys child contracts using type(T).creationCode
+As a result, we strongly recommend including tests for any factory that deploys child contracts using type(T).creationCode.

-Since the deploy and runtime code is merged together on ZKsync Era, we do not support type(T).runtimeCode
+Since the deploy and runtime code is merged together on ZKsync Era, we do not support type(T).runtimeCode and it always produces a compile-time error.

 Address derivation